 Adjectives and adverbs are necessary when learning to speak English, as we use them all the time to describe things and actions.
 However, there are some tricky adjectives and adverbs that can easily be confused.
 If you’re just starting out, don’t worry.
 We’ve got you covered (are here to help).

-Here’s a quick explanation of the difference between adjectives and adverbs, as well as the difference between some of the tricky ones.
+Here’s a quick explanation of the difference between adjectives and adverbs, which is great to know if you’re learning English!
+Additionally, we’ll cover the difference between some of the tricky adjectives and adverbs.

 What are Adjectives and Adverbs?